Share

 The coronavirus knows no borders, as has been pointed out frequently in past days.
 The lesson from 2014 is that only global collaboration can stop it.
 Part of that must include donors from the world’s biggest economies supporting local NGOs to work with their communities and providing well-targeted financial support to deal with the aftermath.

-Kategorien: Blogs, Illegal logging, Liberia
+Kategorien: Forest governance, Blogs, Illegal logging, Liberia

 We hope you found our research useful, please help us spread our message by sharing this content.